monowai/flockdata.org/ab-engine/README.md

 You only need to interact with ab-engine.
 By default, ab-engine will also write "the latest" change to your information in to [ab-search](../ab-search).
 Is is also possible to write via ab-engine directly to ElasticSearch and bypass the exploration if your dataset does not have any degree of connection.
 Some statistical dumps can be like this.

-You can control how you want to connect to neo4j with the '-Dneo4j' command line switch.
-Either java or rest for embedded or http respectively.

 When ab-engine runs embedded Neo4J the REST api is exposed on port 7474 so exploration tools continue to work.
 You can also interact with the database via neo4j-shell as part of the standard community distribution of Neo4J.

 The concepts and calls are explained in the [Audit Service Call Wiki](https://github.com/monowai/auditbucket/wiki/Audit-Service-Calls)

-Please see our [PostMan API gist](https://gist.github.com/monowai/8077021)  for a quick and conenient way of making REST calls to AuditBucket.
+Please see our [PostMan API gist](https://gist.github.com/monowai/8077021)  for a quick and convenient way of making REST calls to AuditBucket.

 ## Dependencies
 Only mandatory dependency at this time is REDIS or RIAK as a KV store; This should be installed separately according to your OS instructions.
 It is recommended that you install RabbitMQ in order to use reliable AMQP cooms between ab-engine an ab-search, however if you are just experimenting, then http integration is fine.